Galent-git/Puzzle_Gen/README.md

 - Designed for clean separation of stages, robust state tracking, and effortless daily operation.
 - Can be automated and scheduled at any desired time or be run as a one off together or by individual stage.

-> **Note:** This is a clean demo repository for showcase purposes — not the private production repo.
+> **Note:** This is a clean demo repository for showcase purposes, not the private production repo.

 ---